 CONFLICT OF INTEREST:

-ArtsNL defines a conflict of interest as any situation in which an individual could potentially be viewed as promoting a private or personal interest in which they or a related party.
+ArtsNL defines a conflict of interest as any situation in which an individual could potentially be viewed as promoting a private or personal interest in which they or a related party are involved.

 ArtsNL tries to ensure no assessor will be in a conflict of interest with any application they will be assessing.
 If an assessor does find they have a potential conflict of interest with an application, then they must contact the program manager/officer immediately to discuss the situation.
 In most cases, it can be arranged for an assessor to leave the room for the discussion of the particular application.
 However, if an assessor has a conflict with several applications, or the conflict of interest could undermine the fairness of the assessment process, an assessor could be replaced.
 This decision is made at the discretion of the program manager/officer in consultation with ArtsNL executive director.